JVD-Group/willigetmyvisa/README.md

 - A static prototype (`index.html`) to explore the data capture experience.
 - A Python FastAPI backend scaffold in `backend/` with SQLAlchemy models for users, visa applications, travel history, uploads, OCR results, and model registry tables.

+## Travelfreelife prototype (JVD Group)

+The mobile-first travel decision prototype now lives in `JVD-Group/travelfreelife/`.
+See that directory's README for setup and available routes.

 ## Quickstart (Backend)

 1. Create and activate a virtual environment (Python 3.11+ recommended).